Bejswarup/Algo_Trading/README.md

 5. **Execute the Trade**: The system will execute the chosen option trade based on your inputs and continuously manage the trade according to your specified stop loss and target parameters.

-6. **Let's walk through an example of how trailing stop loss works in your Algo Trading system using the parameters you provided**:
+## Let's walk through an example of how trailing stop loss works in your Algo Trading system using the parameters you provided:

 Suppose you decide to Sell a NIFTY23SEP19700CE option for 50 rupees.
 You set a Stop Loss (sl) of 5 rupees and a Target of 0 (indicating you want to trail the stop loss).